WintonGee/CSC365/Lab7/src/README.md

 # CSC365 - Lab 7
-(a) the list of all members of the team: Winton Gee: wgee01
+(a) the list of all members of the team: Winton Gee
 <br/><br/>

 (b) any compilation/runtime instructions,